Armored Systems Modernization: Future Infantry Fighting Vehicle

 The Future Infantry Fighting Vehicle was the M2 Bradleys intended successor.
 It was expected to have a more lethal autocannon, improved anti-tank missile system.
 The crew was reduced from three, of the Bradley, to two.

 Advanced Field Artillery System

 The Advanced Field Artillery System (AFAS), the successor to the M109 howitzer, was armed with a 155 mm L/52 gun capable of firing at least 12 rounds a minute.
 Ammunition storage was increased.
 AFAS required fewer crew members and incorporated a computer fire control system.

 Combat Mobility Vehicle

 The award of the demonstrator contracts was scheduled for the in fiscal year 1991.
 The demonstrator for the Combat Mobility Vehicle would integrate obstacle-breaching components on a surrogate tank chassis.
 The Army planned to award prototype development contracts for the CMV in 1994.
 The full-scale development phase would begin in 1998.
 Production would begin in 2002.
 First-unit-equipped would occur in 2004.

+In April 1991, the Army awarded BMY Combat Systems a $10.9 million contract for a CMV Advanced Technology Transition Demonstrator.
+A near-term solution was eventually desired so the contract was modified in September 1992.
+This became the "Breacher".